 I agree with the response and while it’s better for all loans to be completed on the due date, sometimes this just isn’t realistic due to the nature of property development.

-Also, I have read some negative sentiments written by Lendy lenders’.
-Some lenders’ are also unhappy with certain loan offerings and the security valuations.
-Personally, I continue to keep a watchful eye on Lendy as I do with every peer to peer company I invest through and at the end of the day, we have a choice where to invest our money.
+Also, I have read some negative sentiments written by Lendy’s lenders.
+Some lenders are unhappy with certain loan offerings and the security valuations.
+Personally, I continue to keep a watchful eye on Lendy as I do with every peer to peer company.
+I remember that we as peer to peer lenders have a choice where to invest our money.
 I recently interviewed CEO Liam Brooke and communications representative Paul Riddell and was happy with our conversation.
-I will be posting the interview and invite you to come to your own conclusions.
+You can watch the interview here.

 How Do I Sign Up?

 Easy!
 Click Here.
 (New customers receive £50 cashback on the investment of £1000.
-This payment is made by Lendy / Saving Stream and does not come from your investment.
-When you open an account through my website it helps me to continue to operate and offer this reviews.)
+This payment is made by Lendy and does not come from your investment.
+When you open an account through my website it helps me to continue to operate and offer reviews.)

 Who Can Open An Account?